The Secret History Of Mormon Underwear, The Sacred Temple Garments Worn By Members Of The LDS Church

 She suggested designing new Mormon underwear that was a “buttery soft, seamless, thick waistband that’s not cutting into my spleen, breathable fabric.”

 Another woman told The New York Times, “People are scared to be brutally honest, to say: ‘This isn’t working for me.
-It isn’t bringing me closer to Christ, it’s giving me U.T.I.s.”
+It isn’t bringing me closer to Christ, it’s giving me U.T.I.s.'”
 She noted that the garments are a “constant” topic of conversation in private Facebook groups for Mormon women.

-The fight to modernize Mormon women’s undergarments continues, but it has brought a previously private matter into a very public spotlight.
+The fight to modernize Mormon undergarments continues, but it has brought a previously private matter into a very public spotlight.

 After this look at the Mormon underwear known as the temple garment, read up on the often dark history of Mormonism.
 Then, discover the story of Olive Oatman, the Mormon girl whose family was slaughtered, leaving her to be raised by the Mohave.